-Local education agencies have the primary responsibility for identifying students who are eligible to participate in CE.
+Local education agencies should assist students in understanding the eligibility requirements of the higher education courses that they wish to enroll in.
 Students should receive guidance so that they can efficiently choose CE courses that avoid duplication or excess credit hours.
 Responses to frequently asked questions by students and parents are available in FAQs section.
 The required USHE CE Program Parent Permission Form is found in Additional Resource E.